Cook Like Czechs

 Instructions

-• Rinse the chicken breasts and pat them dry using paper towels.
+• Rinse 2 large chicken breasts and pat them dry using paper towels.
 Cut off any gristle or bone remnants.
-Using a sharp knife, cut the meat lengthwise into slices about one-third inch thick.
+Using a sharp knife, slice the meat lengthwise into pieces about one-third of an inch thick.

-• Pound the slices with a mallet gently because the chicken meat is tender.
-Salt both sides.
+• Gently pound the slices with a mallet, as the chicken meat is tender.
+Salt with 1 teaspoon salt both sides.

-• Prepare the plain flour.
-Crack the eggs into a shallow dish, and beat them with a fork.
-Next, pour some breadcrumbs onto the work surface.
+• Prepare ¼ cup all-purpose flour in a shallow dish.
+Crack 2 eggs into another shallow dish and beat them with a fork.
+Next, pour ¾ cup breadcrumbs onto the work surface.

-• In this order (flour-egg-breadcrumbs), coat the slices on both sides.
-Finally, shake the breadcrumbs off the cuts so that they don't burn later in a frying pan.
+• Coat the slices in this order: flour, egg, and breadcrumbs, making sure to cover both sides.
+Finally, shake off any excess breadcrumbs so they don't burn later in the frying pan.

-• Pour about ⅔ inch (1.5 cm) of oil into the pan; the schnitzels should swim in the oil while frying.
+• Pour about ⅔ inch (1.5 cm) of frying oil into the pan; the schnitzels should float in the oil while frying.
 Heat the oil to medium heat.
-Place the fillets carefully in the hot oil and shallow fry them on both sides until golden brown.
+Carefully place the breaded chicken breasts in the hot oil and fry them on both sides until golden brown.

 • Place the fried chicken schnitzels on paper napkins to drain off excess fat.
 Keep them warm before serving.